kamranahmedse/developer-roadmap/src/data/courses/sql-mastery/chapters/multi-table-queries/lessons/trending-tech-books.md

 | 4   | Python Crash Course        | Python               | 34.99 |
 | 5   | Head First Java            | Java                 | 44.99 |

-Write a query to find the technical books that are not currently trending. **Hint:** you can use one of the set operations.
+Write a query to identify technical books that aren't currently in the trending list.
+The marketing team wants to see:

-## Expected Results
+- The title of each non-trending technical book

-Your query should return:
+## Expected Output

 | title                      |
 | -------------------------- |